Bad Honnef Physics School on

 • Prof. Dr. Thomas Leisner (Institute of Meteorology and Climate Research, KIT): Laboratory studies of aerosol formation

-• Prof. Dr. Justus Notholt (Institute of Environmental Physics, University of Bremen): Introduction to IR remote sensing of atmospheric composition
+• Prof. Dr. Justus Notholt (Institute of Environmental Physics, University of Bremen): Introduction to IR remote sensing

-• Prof. Dr. Ulrich Platt (Institute of Environmental Physics, University of Heidelberg): Introduction to UV/vis remote sensing of atmospheric composition
+• Prof. Dr. Ulrich Platt (Institute of Environmental Physics, University of Heidelberg): Introduction to UV/vis remote sensing

 • Dr. Andreas Richter (Institute of Environmental Physics, University of Bremen): Pollution monitoring in the optical spectral range